wallarm/product-documentation/docs/latest/faq/wallarm-cloud-down.md

 ## How does Wallarm node operate if Wallarm Cloud is down?

 The Wallarm Cloud is an extremely stable and scalable service.
-Additionally, all your company account data is protected by the [on-submit saving and backups](#how-does-wallarm-protect-its-cloud-data-from-loss).
+Additionally, all your company's account data is protected by [backups](#how-does-wallarm-protect-its-cloud-data-from-loss).

 However, if in rare cases the Wallarm Cloud temporarily goes down (for example, on pausing for maintenance), a Wallarm node continues operating although with some limitations.